 Nail grinders are very easy to use.
 Simply flip the switch to the speed setting of your choice (1-4) and gently press the file head against your pet's nail.
 If you push it into the nail with too much force, it will stop spinning.
 You only have to apply gentle pressure and the Dremel tool does the rest of the work.

 As the nail begins to grind down, continue moving the Dremel forward.
-You'll know when it's time to stop, because the pointed tip of your pet's nail will be gone.
+You'll know when it's time to stop because the pointed tip of your pet's nail will be gone.
 Although the Dremel PawControl does take some of the guess work out of trimming your dog's nails, it is still possible to nick the quick and cause pain and bleeding.

 This tool features a rechargeable battery for cordless operation and is compatible with most other Dremel rotary tool bits and accessories.
-My favorite feature is the 45° paw guide that assures you file the nails at the correct angle to prevent injury.
+My favorite feature is the 45° paw guide that assures you to file the nails at the correct angle to prevent injury.

 It also has a clear attachment, which you can see in my video review guide, that collects nail dust.
-This is a benefit over other similar products, because you don't have to worry about making a dusty mess each time you trim your pet's nails.
-The clear cover also acts a fur guard, so you won't have to worry about Fido's fur getting caught in the rotating head.
+This is a benefit over other similar products because you don't have to worry about making a dusty mess each time you trim your pet's nails.
+The clear cover also acts as a fur guard, so you won't have to worry about Fido's fur getting caught in the rotating head.

 The Dremel PawControl will work for about 1.5 hours of continuous use.
 After that, it will start to slow down.
 The company states that it will run for up to 3 hours on a full charge.
-However, you probably won't be using it for that long (unless your'e a professional groomer), so I don't think that will be a deal breaker for most pet owners.
+However, you probably won't be using it for that long (unless you're a professional groomer), so I don't think that will be a deal-breaker for most pet owners.

 This tool works great, and it does what it's supposed to do.
 But, it's not without its flaws.
 The tool itself is great, but nail grinders in general have a few drawbacks that you'll need to consider before making your purchase.